 Work is play and play is work

-If you’re inspired by Sir Ken Anderson’s moving TED talk on the need for an education system that nurtures creativity, you’ll feel at home here.
+If you’re inspired by Sir Ken Robinson’s moving TED talk on the need for an education system that nurtures creativity, you’ll feel at home here.

 We only get one childhood, and our children spend most of theirs in school.
 Our promise is to make the best use of those precious hours, days and years.
 We want children to learn that work is play and play is work, and that school is a vibrant and welcoming place for both.

 “Erin, mother of Calder (grade 5), Beckham (grade 3) and Keats (kindergarten)

 If I could go back in time, this is the school I would have wanted to go to myself.
 My kids love it here so much, they actually wish it continued over the weekends!
 The teachers take the time to tell you about the cool stuff your child did that day.
 My older son is very sensitive and this school allows him to have his feelings and work through them in a supportive environment.

 Our classes are capped at 20 students and each class has a minimum of one teacher and one classroom assistant or learning specialist.
 This high adult-to-student ratio allows educators to regularly break students into small groups appropriate to their developmental level, learning style, and/or interests, and provides each student with more time and attention.

 Children construct their most important learning through play.

 Our K-1 class is play-based with a mix of free play, such as inventing a new game on the playground, as well as structured play, such as building paper airplanes to learn about gravity.
 In the other grades, we continue to integrate play into each day, and we increase our focus on a student-centered, active learning approach grounded in questioning, critical thinking, and problem-solving.
 This active exploration approach covers the BC curriculum while resulting in deeper understanding, better retention of knowledge acquired, and collaborative, independent thinking and problem-solving skills so critically needed in our fast-changing world.